OutSystems development and management tools

 - Integration Studio

 Service Studio is the environment for creating all parts of the application stack: the data model, application logic, UI, business process flows, integrations, and security policies.
 In this environment, designers drag and drop visual elements to create UIs, business processes, business logic, and data models for their applications.
 Applications also consume and expose SOAP and REST web services in this environment.
 AI-assisted development guides developers through the process, suggesting next steps, auto-filling fields, and offering developers the ability to search for answers to their "how-to" questions and other information right in the IDE.

 All application layers have hook points so that developers can extend layers with their own code if they need to work outside the development environment.

-This environment has a full reference-checking and self-healing engine that works behind the scenes to ensure applications are error-free and that changes won't impact existing applications.
+This environment has a full reference-checking and self-healing engine also powered by AI that works behind the scenes to ensure applications are error-free and that changes won't impact existing applications.
 It is designed to be lightweight, and most of the post-design work goes to Platform Server, the server component of the OutSystems platform.

 Experience Builder is part of a collection of specialized tools that accelerate development by simplifying the complexity of creating specific types of applications and connecting to enterprise data.
 It enables developers to rapidly prototype great looking and highly usable mobile applications that leverage common patterns and flows and turn them into production-ready apps.

 Developers and designers can use Experience Builder to create and test prototypes in hours and generate production-ready code—with experience and development best practices built-in—in minutes.
 Flow templates for common consumer mobile applications enable developers to create experiences that consumers know without having to build them from scratch.
 With contextual sample data, feedback can be shared earlier between users and stakeholders.